 Emerald Bay Backdrop

 This gorgeous waterfall is set against the backdrop of iconic Emerald Bay.
 There are the lower and upper falls – both equally beautiful.
 Lower Eagle Falls is about a mile walk downhill with drops in two large cascades of 60 and 90 feet.
 It’s an easy to moderate hike and takes about 20-30 minutes.
 Pack your water bottles and lunch for a quick bite at the picnic area.
-From there, continue a quarter of a mile up to see the Upper Eagle Falls.
+From there, continue a quarter mile up to see the Upper Eagle Falls.

 Historic Trail & America’s Tallest Waterfall

 Yosemite Falls, which drops a total of 2,425 feet, is actually made up of three segments: Upper Yosemite Fall (1,430 feet), the middle cascades (675 feet) and Lower Yosemite Fall (320 feet).
-Those looking for an easy relaxing hike but still want to see them in their full splendor, we suggest checking out the Lower Yosemite Fall.
+Those looking for an easy, relaxing hike but still want to see them in their full splendor, we suggest checking out the Lower Yosemite Fall.
 And if you’re up to a challenge, the trail to the upper falls, built between 1873 and 1877, is the oldest historic trail in the park.
-It packs a little bit of danger, a lot of elevation climb, and America’s tallest waterfall into one spectacular hike.
+It packs a bit of danger, a lot of elevation climb, and America’s tallest waterfall into one spectacular hike.
 And don’t miss out seeing the other large assortments of falls within the park.
-With the “liquid rush” of spring happening now, there’s so many falls to see in person.
+With the “liquid rush” of spring, there’s so many falls to see in person.